LLM Decision Containment

 proposal against the policy facts the system knows:

-- “Authorize this offer if the proposed price is at or above the auto floor.”
+- “Authorize this offer if the proposed price is at or above the pricing floor.”

 This means:

-intent.send_offernever derives because noauthorized_offerdecision formed for it. - A model proposing a reasonable price flows through authorization and fires the intent.
+intent.offer_send_requestednever derives, because nodecision.approved.sales.send_offerformed for it. - A model proposing a price at or above the floor flows through authorization and fires the intent.
 Everyone sees the full decision chain.

 - Invariants are a second, independent safety net.
-Even if a
+Even if something

 invariant